joshuanoeldeke/bh3_chatbot/README.md

 ## License

 This project is released under the MIT License.
-See [LICENSE](LICENSE) for details.